 Hannah shared her testimony with her students.
 Students listened quietly as she shared with them how important Jesus is to her.
 She talked about Jesus’ life on earth, his death on the cross, and how he rose from the grave.
 She shared the hope she has in Christ.

-Thinking about everything Hannah said, students filed out of their classrooms and out into the schoolyard to worship the Lord.
+Thinking about everything Hannah said, students filed out of their classroom and out into the schoolyard to worship the Lord.
 The entire school crowded together—a sea of white swelling with the lyrics.
 Hannah said students were singing as loud as they could, many of them dancing.

 “You get goosebumps,” said Hannah.

-As the last chords of praise out, students returned to their classrooms and Hannah gathered her third-graders in a circle.
+As the last chords of praise rang out, students returned to their classrooms and Hannah gathered her third-graders in a circle.